LaffertyPlayOn/test1/README.md

 	1 row in set (0.00 sec)

 >	- If you don't see UTC (ie, it's blank or instead you see SYSTEM or some other timezone), run the following:
+	mysql> select * from mysql.time_zone_name where name like "%UTC%";
+>	> This may return multiple rows, but you want to verify that 'UTC' is listed there somewhere.
+If *not*, then we need to build the timezone tables ourselves (see troubleshooting section below)
+>	- If 'UTC' was found, then all we need to do is update our config file: "my.cnf"
+>	- Locate your installation's my.cnf file (you can run **sudo find / -name "my.cnf" ** from another shell if you don't know where it's located) and open it in your favorite text editor.
+>	- Add the following line to the file, save it, then restart your MySQL server.
+	default-time-zone = UTC
+>	- Re-run the "select @@global.time_zone..." stmt from above once you've logged back into MySQL client, verify it's as expected.

 ###### *Version* (this isn't vital at the moment, we will revisit whether everyone should be on same version...see the info at the bottom of this page to see what the versions are as of March 2013)
 To see what version you have installed (if you don't already know), simply run the following command from the shell (not from within the mysql client)